 AUS Council Areas ( houses )

 Our reports are produced at 2 levels: LGA (Council Area) & Suburb.
-Note that clicking on a suburb name in the table will take you the the page of its referent LGA, from where you will be able to 'drill down' to suburb-level data.
+Clicking on a suburb name in the table will take you the the page of its referent LGA, from where you will be able to 'drill down' to suburb-level data.